Gynecomastia (Male Breast Reduction)

 Specially trained members have thorough knowledge in male breast reduction surgery for male patients, giving thousands of men the look and self-esteem they desperately want.
 Patients of specially trained members no longer have to hide under loose clothing or feel ashamed by their once-problem area.

-Type 2 Gynecomastia is the most common type.
-Most males have excess breast volume that consumes the lower chest and is often the size of a tennis ball and could even be as large as a softball.
+Type 2: Type 2 Gynecomastia is the most common type.
+Most males have excess breast volume that consumes the lower chest.
+This is often the size of a tennis ball and could even be as large as a softball.
 Liposuction is the preferred and most efficient treatment, however; some patients have a combination of both fatty and glandular tissue.
 For these types of cases, a combination of liposuction and surgical removal is the preferred choice of surgery.

-Type 3 gynecomastia has a chest angle of 45-60 degrees and begins to sag when the angle is within this range.
+Type 3: Type 3 gynecomastia has a chest angle of 45-60 degrees and begins to sag when the angle is within this range.
 Treatment for Type 3 gynecomastia depends on the age and skin quality of the chest.
-Surgical removal of breast tissue is often the preferred technique to ensure all necessary breast tissue is removed.
+Your doctor will surgically remove breast tissue which is often the preferred technique to ensure all necessary breast tissue is eradicated.